hmshoberg/belly-button-challenge/README.md

 ![Alt text](image-3.png)

 6. Update all the plots when a new sample is selected.
 Additionally, you are welcome to create any layout that you would like for your dashboard.

+# Sources

+Used ChatGPT to verify code and help fix errors.